sergiuoprea/CarND-BehavioralCloning-P3/README.md

 * drive.py (script to drive the car)
 * model.h5 (a trained Keras model)
 * this documentation
+* test_run_9vel.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap at 9 velocity)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* test_run_14vel.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap at 14 velocity)

 In order to collect data for training and testing our model we used the provided simulator.
-At the same time, it is necessary in order to perform a video recording of the vehicle driving autonomously around the track.
+At the same time, it is necessary to perform a video recording of the vehicle driving autonomously around the track.
 This vehicle needs to perform at least one full lap.
 The simulator provide us image data from three different cameras and at the same time several measurements such as steering angle which we will want to predict with our model.

 The Project
 ---